Skip to content

 Your cart is empty

 My birthday is today!
-I'm surreal acknowledging I'm 32.
-What a number -- I'm old.
+It's surreal acknowledging I'm 32.
+What a number — I'm old.
 And what a time to be alive.

-All to say, my 30's have been special; things seemed to have come together at near perfect timing.
-I'm the most grounded I've been as well as the most independent, confident, self-loving, the list goes on.
-Because of this, I welcome each coming birthday as a moment to reflect and express gratitude towards the life I'm building.
+All to say, my 30s have been special; things seem to have come together at near-perfect timing.
+I'm the most grounded I've been, as well as the most independent, confident, self-loving — the list goes on.
+Because of this, I welcome each birthday as a moment to reflect and express gratitude for the life I'm building.
 It makes getting older less scary and something to look forward to.
 I think the saying is another year older, another year wiser.

 When I think about WABM, especially so far this year, I'm filled with joy.
-December 2024 will mark 4 years since I started the brand.
+December 2024 will mark four years since I started the brand.
 And to be honest, WABM was initially intended to be a special project.
-However, over time, I enjoyed the process of design.
-Nurturing the brand has given me deep sense of purpose.
+However, over time, I’ve come to enjoy the process of design.
+Nurturing the brand has given me a deep sense of purpose.

 So this year, I’m approaching WABM with a different set of values.
 I want to appreciate the process, embrace the brand’s ebb and flow, and be present.
 In practice, I’ve separated time for work versus time for play.
 I’m present in both activities and treat them as mutually exclusive.
 The outcome has been amazing.